 MacKeeper takes Mac security seriously, which becomes obvious if you look at the sheer number of its security features.
-Here, you have an Antivirus and an adware cleaner.
+Here, you have an Antivirus and an Adware Cleaner.
 You can even check your email account for potential data leakage in the Privacy section (ID Theft Guard).
-For example, according to MacKeeper, my email has been leaked 19 times.
+For example, according to MacKeeper, my email has been leaked 40 times.
 Wow, that’s impressive!
-Immediately after I submitted by email for check, I received a foggy email about “Protecting my password” with MacKeeper.
+Immediately after I submitted by email for the check, I received a foggy email about “Protecting my password” with MacKeeper.
 At that point, I decided to stop experimenting with that feature.

 According to the developer’s site, MacKeeper is able to detect spyware and viruses.
 Unfortunately, I could neither confirm nor deny this, as MacKeeper found 0 viruses on my Mac.
 According to Wikipedia, MacKeeper’s antivirus relies on Avira’s anti-malware database, which adds some weight to its security tool pack.

 Is MacKeeper safe?

 In the past, MacKeeper was known to be associated with the infamous “Your Mac is infected” messages.
 Though the company distanced itself from such tactics, MacKeeper’s safe status remains controversial.
 For example, Malwarebytes considers MacKeeper a “potentially unwanted program” or PUP.
 On the other hand, according to MacKeeper’s website, it has its own anti-malware lab that studies “new and unknown threats affecting Mac.”

 If you’re in doubt as to whether MacKeeper is safe to use on your Mac, you may consider some of its best-known alternatives.